WEBSITE VISITOR IP NOTIFICATIONS

 In the legal case of 14859 Moorpark Homeowner’s Ass’n v.
 VRT Corp., 63 Cal.App.4th 1396 (1998), the issue of partition was at the center of the dispute.
 The homeowners association (HOA) and the developer, VRT Corporation, had entered into a contract that provided for the partition of a common area of the development into separate parcels.
 The HOA argued that the contract required the developer to partition the common area into separate parcels, while the developer argued that the contract only required it to provide the HOA with the right to partition the common area.
 The court ultimately held that the contract did not require the developer to partition the common area, but instead only required it to provide the HOA with the right to partition the common area.

-Contact our Team of Experienced Partition Lawyers Serving the San Diego County County in the County of San Diego, California.
+Contact our Team of Experienced Partition Lawyers Serving San Diego County, California

 Talkov Law San Diego Office